 Feedback on student work will normally be provided within two weeks and no longer than four weeks after the original submission deadline.

-For further information on the programme's assessment and progression regulations, please see sections D and E of the University's Academic Regulations 2017/18.
+For further information on the programme's assessment and progression regulations, please see the University's Academic Regulations.

 Study Abroad